 Nashville Food Events

-Twice each year, in January and August, Nashville Originals member restaurants offer special menu items and deals that you won’t want to miss.
+Each January, Nashville Originals member restaurants offer special menu items and deals that you won’t want to miss.
 More than 40 locally owned fixtures of the middle Tennessee dining scene offer special menus and price points for all to try.
 A great way to try Nashville's food scene.

 Every January, the Nashville scene helps celebrate one of Music City’s staple dishes – hot chicken!
 You can find $5 hot chicken dishes for lunch and dinner at various locations around town.